SteveTheAnimator/GorillaStopWatchPlugins/README.md

-# GorillaStopWatch
+# GorillaStopWatch Plugins
-A plugin for my GorillaStats mod
+A plugin feature for the plugin for arielthemonke's GorillaStats mod

-This mod makes the gorillastats watch be a stopwatch
+The original mod makes the gorillastats watch be a stopwatch

 ![Stopwatchshowcase.png](Assets/Stopwatchshowcase.png)

+This new version by me lets you add custom plugins!
+Yay!

 ### Please note that this mod will disable GorilllaStats